imagemlt/AMLgsMenu/README.md

 ./AMLgsMenu -h | --help               # show usage summary
 ```
 Right-click or gamepad X toggles the menu; controller navigation enabled.

+## Firmware modes
+- Menu entry “Firmware” lets you choose **CC edition (UDP)** or **Official (SSH)**.
+UDP mode targets the classic CC firmware and keeps talking to 127.0.0.1:14650/14651.
+Official mode opens a short-lived SSH session to `root@10.5.0.10` (password `12345`) for every command/query.
+The `command.cfg` templates stay the same—the app simply swaps transports.
+- The selection is persisted inside `/flash/wfb.conf` under `firmware=cc|official`.
+Edit the file manually or use the menu; switching triggers a one-shot remote state sync so the dropdowns reflect the other side.
+- SSH support relies on libssh; make sure the dependency is available in your CoreELEC toolchain/sysroot.

 ## MAVLink
 - Receiver binds 0.0.0.0:14450 UDP; first message logs once.
 Flight mode hidden if unknown.
 Mock mode bypasses receiver.